RhoBott/data_at_reed/README.md

 okay okay okay last step\! all we need to do now is try to merge our changes back in to the `main` branch.

+while i’m writing this, i just branched off to a branch called `pull-requesting`. i want to merge the changes i’m making now back into `main`. i’m going to go ahead and commit and then make a pull request to `main`\!